-The REIT retained Meridian in 2019 to assist it in developing a new executive compensation structure for the REIT in light of the Internalization, which became effective beginning in 2020.
-In particular, Meridian worked with the GCN Committee to assist it in establishing a framework for NEO compensation that was in-line with market comparables and with a total direct compensation package (that is, base salary and incentive compensation) at target in the range of median compensation for a selected peer group.
+In 2019, in conjunction with Internalization, the REIT retained Meridian to assist it in establishing a framework for NEO compensation that was in-line with market comparables and with a total direct compensation package (that is, base salary and incentive compensation) at target in the range of median compensation for a selected peer group.
 For those purposes, the GCN Committee selected a peer group from relevant industries in North America, including real estate investment trusts and the real estate service industry, and then narrowed the resultant list based on quantitative and qualitative factors.
 Those factors included a requirement that the peer be internally managed and have an asset value approximately between \$150 million and \$1.5 billion, or approximately 1/3 to 3 times that of the REIT at December 31, 2018.
-The final peer group used for assessing compensation levels (the "Compensation Peer Group") was comprised of the following 15 entities:
+As a result of certain members of the original compensation peer group established in 2019 ceasing to exist, and other changes determined appropriate by the GCN Committee and the Board, effective as of January 1, 2022, the original compensation peer group was changed to be as follows (the "Compensation Peer Group"):